variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       airframe experience with the Cessna Skywagon for the latest performance mods, airframe service kits, aircraft weighing, aircraft rigging, engine mount fitting and installation, and sheet metal repairs.
+  - testimonial_title:
+    testimonial_subtitle:
+    testimonial_body_text:
+  - testimonial_title: James Loomis
+    testimonial_subtitle:
+    testimonial_body_text:
+  - testimonial_title: James Loomis
+    testimonial_subtitle: Cessna T182T Feb 2020
+    testimonial_body_text: >-
+      After sustaining damage to my aircraft and in doing some research, I found that Beegles Aircraft Services was the only reputable shop in the country to perform the necessary work needed.
+They made the entire process very easy, from picking it up to dropping it back off at my airport.
+Scott and his team were extremely professional and knowledgeable.
+It was a pleasure to work with them even in an unfortunate situation and I would highly recommend them to anyone needing work on their aircraft.
 page_image_gallery:
   - image_title:
     gallery_image_path: